vaibhavkumar779/KUP/README.md

  Linux is an operating System combination of GNU/Linux where GNU is the environment of OS which runs on Linux kernel.

 # Q. Difference between:
-			Linux                                          	                                   Windows
+			Linux                                          	                                   Windows      					Unix
 		Linux is a open source operating system.
 While windows are the not the open source operating system.
+Unix was developed by AT&T Bell labs and is not
 		Linux is free of cost.
-While it is costly.
+While it is costly.						      open source.
 		It’s file name case-sensitive.
 While it’s file name is case-insensitive.
-		In linux, monolithic kernel is used.
+Unix is licensed OSUnix is mostly on Servers, In linux, monolithic kernel is used.
 While in this, micro kernel is used.
+Workstations or PCs.
 		Linux is more efficient in comparison of windows.
 While windows are less efficient.
+Ex:- SunOS, Solaris
 		There is forward slash is used for Separating the directories.
 While there is back slash is used for Separating the directories.
 		Linux provides more security than windows.
 While it provides less security than linux.